 A pupil's non-attendance at school where no reason has been reported, is a safeguarding matter.
-All unexplained absences will be followed up via a telephone call and or absence text.
-(Please note, that there maybe a crossover between parental contact and text messages being sent.
+All unexplained absences will be followed up via a telephone call between 9:00 - 10:00 am.
 If we cannot reach parents in this way a home visit by the Education Welfare Officer, or the school's pastoral team may be necessary.
 If concerns arise the Headteacher or other designated safeguarding may refer matters to the Education Welfare Officer, make a referral to Social Care Direct, or request the Community Policing Team carry out a 'safe and well' check.